Spectral Criteria for Uniqueness Pairs of Unitary Transforms: Uniqueness pairs for the Fourier transform

-The Fourier-symmetric Sobolev space has recently attracted attention in the study of crystalline measures and sampling theory.
-In this note, we examine this space from a quantum-mechanical perspective, recovering recent results about uniqueness sets associated with the Fourier transform.
-We employ the \lq\lq{}unitary convention\rq\rq{} for the Fourier transform
+We begin by considering the Fourier-symmetric Sobolev space which arises naturally in the theory of \textit{modulation spaces} - function spaces used in time-frequency analysis to quantify the joint localization of a signal in both time and frequency; see, e.g.,~\citep{EG}.
+More recently, $\mathcal{H}$ has also attracted attention in the study of crystalline measures and two-sided sampling theory~\citep{KNS,Z}.
+In this section, we examine $\mathcal{H}$ from a quantum-mechanical perspective and recover several recent results concerning uniqueness pairs associated with the Fourier transform.
+We adopt the unitary convention for the Fourier transform (defined initially on Schwartz test functions and then through unitary extension to $L^2(\mathbb R)$), as it facilitates the generalization of the notion of uniqueness pairs to other unitary transformations: